tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- [ ] Finish Myths
 	- [ ] Finalize Travel Rules
 	- [ ] Finalize all first omens of myths
-Days to prep
-- tonight 1.5 h
-- tomorrow 1.5
-- Thursday 1.5
--
-#### Past

 #### General questions
  - what do the masks look like? how are they attached
 - Establish protection for the heros
 	- vission?
 Arcadia wants the players to kill the
 	- The locals see them as an extension of arcadias will, as though a security camera is walking through the door, treat them with guest friendship
 -
-# Plates a spining
+# Plates a spinning
+## Set tone
+- Hostile, Arid, bursting with life
+- watched, things react to your action
+## Travel
+- This is Important!
+They are learning
+- Do
 ## Germ
 - Mask
 	- perfect seal on the face
 - sickness will set if at any point the player breaths air: two phases
 	- looking phase
 		- Incredible hunger, insatiable
-	- Integration
-		- See the
+- Tracker
-## Set tone
-- Hostile, Arid, bursting with life
-- watched, things react to your action

 | *yellow Stalk*                                                                                                                                                                                                                                                                       |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |